Bharti Kher: Bindi

+Intermediaries

 Her "Intermediaries" series is exemplary of the idea of transformation, where the artist collects brightly painted clay figurines traditionally displayed in South India during the autumn festive season, which she shatters and then puts back together in order to create fantastical creatures: animal hybrids, irregular and strange people.

 Bharti Kher has worked in a variety of media creating paintings, sculptures, installations, and text.
 Kher's primary material is manufactured versions of traditional Indian bindi.
 Throughout her career Kher has kept some repeating patterns in her paintings from her student years from the late 1980s to the early 1990s.
 Kher considers how the realities of human life is perceived in our current time.
 Her works displays fondness towards human drama, as well as intrinsic love.